 What Is ACell’s Extracellular Matrix (ECM)?

 Extracellular matrix (ECM), produced by ACell, is the by-product of urinary bladder tissue that has proven regenerative properties.
-The product is stripped of all cells as well as muscle tissue to prevent graft vs. host reactions (allergic reactions) when introduced in humans.
+The product is stripped of all cells, as well as muscle tissue, to prevent graft versus host reactions (allergic reactions) when introduced in humans.

-The way it works (in wound healing) is by recruiting adult stem cells along with increased blood supply to the sight of a wound.
-It then effectively changes these inactive adult stem cells back into progenitor cells (the active form) to direct healing by duplication of native tissue instead of scar tissue.
+The way ACell’s ECM works in wound healing is by recruiting adult stem cells, along with an increased blood supply, to the sight of a wound.
+It then effectively changes these inactive adult stem cells back into progenitor cells (its active form) and facilitates direct healing by duplicating native tissue instead of scar tissue.

-ACell’s ECM also provides growth factors and proteins necessary for tissue regeneration as well as a scaffold on which to reconstruct the tissue.
+ACell’s ECM also provides growth factors and proteins necessary for tissue regeneration, and also sets up a temporary non-crosslinked scaffolding for the tissue reconstruction mimicking the surrounding healthy but damaged tissue.
+This scaffolding contains and slowly releases growth factors (VEGF etc.).
 The scaffold is metabolized allowing the healing and regeneration to be carried out by one’s own cells and tissue.

 Why Extracellular Matrix for Hair Restoration?